neverblued/aynil/README.md

 (require "./component.lisp")
 ```

-As well you may transparently `require` into your lisp
+As well, you may `require` into your lisp runtime
-either local JavaScript files or any node modules:
+either application-specific JavaScript files or any node modules:

 ```lisp
 (set (dynamic (datum _ (require "lodash" :js))))